- Describe and use active listening techniques.

 Think of times when you experienced effective communication with other adults.
 Then think about a time in which you did not experience effective communication.
 What factors contributed to effective or ineffective communication in each case?
 What were the best methods you used?
 How can these experiences help you communicate with families in your program?

-Use the Thinking about Communication with Adults activity to write your thoughts about effective and ineffective communication as you facilitate open, two-way communication with the families in your program.
-When finished, share and discuss your responses with a trainer, coach, or supervisor.
+Use the Thinking About Communication with Adults activity to write your thoughts about effective and ineffective communication as you facilitate open, two-way communication with the families in your program.
+When finished, share and discuss your responses with a trainer, coach, or administrator.

 It can be helpful for you to ask families about their communication preferences.
 This includes how they would like to be addressed.
-Download and print the Family Communication Sheet and use it as a resource to gather information from families in your program regarding their communication preferences.
+Use the Family Communication Sheet as a resource to gather information from families in your program regarding their communication preferences.

 Clay, S. G. (2005).
 Communicating with parents: Strategies for teachers.
 Retrieved from http://files.eric.ed.gov/fulltext/EJ794819.pdf